Dawn Dailey

 In addition, Harris plans to safeguard our basic freedoms: the freedom to vote, the freedom to love and marry whom you wish, and the freedom from government interference in making personal health care decisions, including reproductive care.

 The economy is still a top issue for many voters.
-According to The Washington Post, last week an open letter written by “more than 400 economists and former U.S. policymakers endorsed Harris for president,” called her “a strong steward of the U.S. economy,” and stated that Trump’s policies “risk reigniting inflation and threaten the United States’ global standing and domestic economic stability.”
+According to The Washington Post, last week an open letter written by “more than 400 economists and former U.S. policymakers endorsed Harris for president,” called her “a strong steward of the U.S. economy,” and stated that her opponent's policies “risk reigniting inflation and threaten the United States’ global standing and domestic economic stability.”

 The contrast between the two candidates could not be starker, and not just on policies.
 A candidate’s background and character are also important.
 Harris, raised by a single mother in a middle-class family, has been a public servant during her entire career as a district attorney, the attorney general of California, a US senator, and finally as the US vice president.
-By contrast, Trump inherited millions of dollars, declared bankruptcy six times, was impeached twice as US president, has been convicted of rape in a civil trial, has been indicted on criminal charges in four different cases (including interference with the 2020 election), and has been convicted by a jury of his peers on 34 counts of business fraud that he perpetrated to influence the 2016 presidential election.
+By contrast, her opponent inherited millions of dollars, declared bankruptcy six times, was impeached twice as US president, has been convicted of rape in a civil trial, has been indicted on criminal charges in four different cases (including interference with the 2020 election), and has been convicted by a jury of his peers on 34 counts of business fraud that he perpetrated to influence the 2016 presidential election.
 He is a convicted felon awaiting sentencing.

-The September 10th presidential debate between Harris and Trump illuminated these contrasts further.
+The September 10th presidential debate between Harris and her opponent illuminated these contrasts further.
 In the allowed two-minute time allotments, Harris shared some of her policies, displaying that she cares about and will work for the American people, particularly the middle class.
 With empathy, she shared about the plight of pregnant people who, because of abortion bans, cannot get the care they need and end up “bleeding out in a car in the emergency room parking lot.”
 Her opponent was busy spouting lies about how Haitian immigrants in Springfield, OH, were kidnapping and eating pets and how babies carried to term are “executed.”
-Trump was called out by the moderators for these lies.
-There were, however, many other lies Trump spewed that evening that were not called out.
+He was called out by the moderators for these lies.
+There were, however, many other lies he spewed that evening that were not called out.
 (To watch the recorded debate, click here.)

 Words matter.
 Now, the Haitian community in Springfield is rightfully afraid of violence against them.
 Recently, there were bomb threats in several locations there, impacting not just these legal Haitian immigrants but everyone in the community.

 His incorrect use of words is so misleading and his economic policies are so baffling that some of his word usage deserves to be called out.
-On the economics front, Trump says his plan to place a 60% tariff on Chinese imports and a 10-20% tariff on all other imports will be a tax paid by other countries and those funds will end up in US federal coffers.
+On the economics front, he says his plan to place a 60% tariff on Chinese imports and a 10-20% tariff on all other imports will be a tax paid by other countries and those funds will end up in US federal coffers.
 While tariffs can be beneficial when placed on competing products produced overseas, like on all electric cars from China to protect the US electric car industry or on all steel imports to protect the American steel industry, an across-the-board tariff would increase the price of goods coming into the US.
 These price increases would ultimately be passed on to US consumers.
 Estimates vary, but the cost to the average American family would be between $1,700-$3,900 per year.
 Implementing these tariffs would cause significant inflation and would yield no benefit.

-In discussing immigration, Trump has misused the term “asylum seeker” by saying that asylum seekers are people let loose from asylums (mental institutions) in Central America and Mexico who are entering the US from the southern border; these people include the mentally ill, rapists, and murderers.
+In discussing immigration, he has misused the term “asylum seeker” by saying that asylum seekers are people let loose from asylums (mental institutions) in Central America and Mexico who are entering the US from the southern border; these people include the mentally ill, rapists, and murderers.
 The actual meaning of asylum seekers describes people who are escaping violent situations or political retribution and who are seeking asylum (refuge) in another country.
-By misusing the term “asylum seeker,” Trump dehumanizes and demonizes the immigrants who are escaping horrific conditions to live in the US.
+By misusing the term “asylum seeker,” he dehumanizes and demonizes the immigrants who are escaping horrific conditions to live in the US.
 This ultimately creates resistance to help them and promotes American isolationism.

-In addition to Trump’s reckless use of words, the debate showed in real time how easily he can be manipulated as Harris consistently kept him on defense.
+In addition to his reckless use of words, the debate showed in real time how easily he can be manipulated as Harris consistently kept him on defense.
 When she baited him on the crowd size at his rallies, he became totally derailed because crowd size is a barometer of how exalted he is with his base.
 As Harris pointed out during the debate, he only cares about himself.
-As another example, Trump influenced his supporters in Congress to vote down a bipartisan border security bill that would have provided funding and created solutions at the southern border.
-By putting his desire for re-election over the needs of this country, Trump shows he is more interested in using a problem than in solving it.
+As another example, he influenced his supporters in Congress to vote down a bipartisan border security bill that would have provided funding and created solutions at the southern border.
+By putting his desire for re-election over the needs of this country, he shows he is more interested in using a problem than in solving it.

-What I find just as frightening as Trump’s policies and his ignorant economic ideas is the fact that he has surrounded himself with people who are all too eager to take advantage of him, ostensibly through flattery, to get the power, position, and money they crave.
+What I find just as frightening as his policies and his ignorant economic ideas is the fact that he has surrounded himself with people who are all too eager to take advantage of him, ostensibly through flattery, to get the power, position, and money they crave.
 This is even more noticeable than in 2016 and consequently, a second term would be significantly worse than his first term.
 We have just witnessed how easily he can be manipulated and how gullible he is to believe that Haitian immigrants in Springfield, OH, are eating people’s pets.
 (He is either very gullible to believe these stories or as demonstrated on numerous occasions, facts hold no sway with him – or both.)

 Is this who we want as the president of the most powerful nation on earth and the leader of the free world?
 Someone who is a convicted felon, who will lie to get what he wants, who often rants incoherently, who plans to seek retribution against his political enemies, and who seeks to divide us?
 A gullible, aspiring dictator who can be easily swayed by American extremists as well as by foreign dictators?
 Is this who we want to represent us on the world stage and in negotiations with other world leaders?